-Face it.
-No one really wants to read your book.
+No one really wants to read your stuff.

-The book that invites us to be more intimate with its characters than we are with our friends and families, than we dare to be with ourselves.
-That inspires us to love or hate the mirrors those characters create, and reflects truths about ourselves we never knew.
+I’m looking for – and am constantly striving to create – stories that allow the reader to be more intimate with its characters than we are with our families, than we dare to be with ourselves.
+Stories that inspire us to love or hate the mirrors those characters create, and that reflect truths about ourselves we never knew.

-The book that twists us with a surprising story, that offers up images that shimmer with subtle revelation.
-Dialogue layered with truth, emotion, and yearning.
+Stories that twist us with surprising turns, that conjure images that shimmer with subtle revelation.
+Dialogue layered with truth and emotion, yearning and humor.

-The book that makes us read slower and slower to forestall the inevitable, the climax where we hold our breath, the resolution that lets us breathe again, the ending finally having its way with us so we can slam the damn thing shut, reborn as a person who’s been moved by something that never really happened.
+Stories that make us read more slowly to forestall the inevitable, the climax where we hold our breath, the resolution that lets us breathe again, the ending finally having its way with us, until we are reborn as a person who’s been moved by something that never really happened.

 Contact me for rates and timing.

 “I have been working on my comedic novel “Cautionary Tales of Love” for years, on and off.
 After the encouragement of making it to the quarter finals of a Writer’s Guild competition, I sent my novel out only to find out it needed a lot of work.
 I was discouraged and wasn’t sure how to fix it.
 Along came Tracy DeBrincat, Editor Extraordinaire.
 Not only is she an award-winning novelist, but she has an eye and an ear for details, inconsistencies, structural flaws and how to fix them.
 She gave me a clear roadmap to fix my novel, examples of similar writing to help me, page-by-page comments, incisive critique and all delivered with kindness.
 She is fantastic.
 It is obvious she took ample time to not only read but re-read each chapter of my novel and thoughtfully put her suggestions and ideas on paper.
 She also told me what she liked.
 She has given me hope.
 Every novelist needs a Tracy DeBrincat.”